miikart/rbx09-latest/README.md

  - [2008 RCC.](https://archive.robloxopolis.com/files//Clients/RBXGS)

 # Quick Start Guide (QSG)
-# Note: Aapanel should place the nginx config under /www/server/panel/vhost/rewrite/ in config and not URL rewrite

-0. (NGINX ONLY) put
+0. (NGINX ONLY) the below should be in your config.
 >

       location / {